ThomasAurelius/ThomasAurelius/README.md

 Software Developer
 ------------------

 Results driven Software Developer focusing on Javascript and React, with a keen interest in Machine Learning and AI.
 I have a strong leadership background and enjoy mentoring other developers, and supporting the community.
 Versatile and adaptive, I enjoy working on mulitple projects, both large and small and am able to switch gears with ease.
-Scrum and Agile ready, I have over 5 years of process improvement project management experience, and a deep belief in the power of leaving everything better than I found it.
+I have over 5 years of process improvement project management experience, and a deep belief in the power of leaving everything better than I found it.

 * 🌍  I'm based in Austin, TX
 * ✉️  You can contact me at [thomas.aurelius.widmer@gmail.com](mailto:thomas.aurelius.widmer@gmail.com)